Layr-Labs/eigenlayer-cli/pkg/rewards/README.md

    eigenlayer rewards claim [command options]

 OPTIONS:
    --network value, -n value                        Network to use.
-Currently supports 'preprod', 'holesky' and 'mainnet' (default: "testnet") [$NETWORK]
+Currently supports 'preprod', 'holesky' and 'mainnet' (default: "holesky") [$NETWORK]
-   --eth-rpc-url value, -r value                    URL of the Ethereum RPC [$ETH_RPC_URL] --earner-address value, -e value                 Address of the earner (this is your staker/operator address) [$EARNER_ADDRESS]
+   --eth-rpc-url value, -r value                    URL of the Ethereum RPC [$ETH_RPC_URL] --earner-address value, --ea value               Address of the earner (this is your staker/operator address) [$EARNER_ADDRESS]
-   --output-file value, -o value                    Output file to write the data [$OUTPUT_FILE] --path-to-key-store value, -k value              Path to the key store [$PATH_TO_KEY_STORE] --broadcast, -b                                  Use this flag to broadcast the transaction (default: false) [$BROADCAST] --recipient-address value, --ra value            Specify the address of the recipient.
+   --output-file value, -o value                    Output file to write the data [$OUTPUT_FILE] --path-to-key-store value, -k value              Path to the key store [$PATH_TO_KEY_STORE] --ecdsa-private-key value, -e value              ECDSA private key hex to send transaction [$ECDSA_PRIVATE_KEY] --broadcast, -b                                  Use this flag to broadcast the transaction (default: false) [$BROADCAST] --recipient-address value, --ra value            Specify the address of the recipient.
 If this is not provided, the earner address will be used [$RECIPIENT_ADDRESS]
    --token-addresses value, -t value                Specify the addresses of the tokens to claim.
 Comma separated list of addresses [$TOKEN_ADDRESSES]